LogoLaunchSaaS

 }

-Register your hook in src/lib/payment/hook-register.ts:
+Register your hook in packages/payment/src/hook-register.ts:

 if (features.payment.hooks.custom) {